potato98765/Simplified-Commands/README.md

 **This plugin simplifies various vanilla commands and includes some quality-of-life features for simple use**

+**Its not really simplified because it has other stuff that has nothing to do with simplifiying vanilla commands but i dont know what the name shoud be**

 **Current Features**
 | Features                 | Support         |